Vindicta-Team/Vindicta-Docs/docs/faq.md

 > Use it to manually take "ownership" of a vehicle.
 It must be used at an owned location.
 Use it on crates that contain building resources to gain access to them in the build menu.
 Normally all items will be automatically attached to the nearest garrison.

 ### Are there any air units in the mission?
-> Enemies can use attack helicopters.
+> There are only attack helicopters.
+No transport helicopters, drones, or airplanes.

 ### Can I fly helicopters?
-> Now that there is functional anti air you can.
+> Yes you can, in version 0.55 anti-air vehicles were added and aircraft access restrictions were removed.

 ### Can I unlock items in the Arsenal?
 > You can't, it is fully limited.
 However if you want to have more loot in ammo crates, you can increase it through addon options.